tuki0918/pixzle/README.md

 This npm package provides functionality for image fragmentation and restoration.

+Please note that this does not guarantee strong security.

 ## Packages

 Please refer to each package's README for usage instructions.